Tirath Singh Rawat to become next Uttarakhand chief minister, will take oath at 4 pm today

 The Bharatiya Janata Party on Wednesday announced that Tirath Singh Rawat will become the next chief minister of Uttarakhand, a day after Trivendra Singh Rawat resigned from the post, NDTV reported.
 His oath taking ceremony will take place at 4 pm.

-Tirath Singh Rawat was the chief of the saffron party in Uttarakhand in 2013-’15.
-He has also been an MLA from the state in the past.
+Tirath Singh Rawat is currently the BJP MP from Pauri Garhwal constituency and a national secretary of the party.
+He was earlier the chief of the saffron party in Uttarakhand between 2013-’15 and has served as an MLA from Chaubattakhal constituency from 2012-’17, according to PTI.

 The party chose him over other senior leaders, including Union minister Ramesh Pokhriyal Nishank and Uttarakhand minister Dhan Singh Rawat.

-The decision to appoint him chief minister in place of Trivendra Singh Rawat was taken at a meeting of BJP leaders in Dehradun, according to News18.
+The decision to appoint him chief minister was taken at a meeting of BJP leaders in Dehradun, according to News18.
+His name was chosen as the leader of Uttarakhand BJP legislature party in the meeting, paving the way for him becoming the new chief minister of the hill state.
+His name was announced by outgoing chief minister Trivendra Singh Rawat, PTI reported.

+Speaking to reporters after the announcement, Tirath Singh Rawat thanked Prime Minister Narendra Modi, Union Home Minister Amit Shah and BJP President JP Nadda, ANI reported.
+“I had never imagined that I would reach here,” Tirath Singh Rawat said.
+“We will make all efforts to meet people’s expectations and take forward work done in last 4 years.”

 Trivendra Rawat had on Tuesday said he would quit after he met Uttarakhand Governor Baby Rani Maurya.
 The development came amid speculation that the party wanted a change in the state’s leadership after complaints from MLAs about the chief minister’s “style of governance”.